 New collaboration explores development of a new variable-autonomy remote robotic manipulator to support space habitats and International Space Station operations

 “Olis Robotics’ machine learning and artificial intelligence technology will set the standard for robotics leading future space exploration.
-Our variable autonomy software platform allows operators anywhere in the world to command new levels of precision, safety, and efficiency in remotely operating robotics in space,” explained Olis Robotics CEO Don Pickering.
-“We’re solving the challenges of providing remote operators safe, reliable, and efficient command and control capability over communication channels with time delay and dropouts.
+Our variable autonomy software platform allows operators anywhere in the world to command new levels of precision, safety and efficiency in remotely operating robotics in space,” explained Olis Robotics CEO, Don Pickering.
+“We’re solving the challenges of providing remote operators safe, reliable and efficient command and control capability over communication channels with time delay and dropouts.
 The technological leap will be mandatory, especially for manipulators in space.”

-“Our collaboration with Olis Robotics will integrate advanced teleoperation and variable autonomy capabilities into our KRAKEN Arm and MANTIS payload, providing the ability to offload menial, repetitive tasks from the astronauts to remote operators.
-Imagine how much more science we can get out of the ISS if we can have a graduate student in a lab controlling experiments that currently we’d need to wait weeks or months to have an astronaut do,” said Dr. Rob Hoyt President and CEO at TUI.
+“Our collaboration with Olis Robotics will integrate advanced teleoperation and variable autonomy capabilities in our KRAKEN arm and MANTIS payload, providing the ability to offload menial, repetitive tasks from the astronauts to remote operators.
+Imagine how much more science we can get out of the ISS if we can have a graduate student in a lab controlling experiments that currently we’d need to wait weeks or months to have an astronaut do,” said Dr. Rob Hoyt, President and CEO at TUI.
 “We expect this collaborative effort to enable lower costs when performing existing operations, address the needs of future space habits, and help enable humanity to be a space faring society.”

-Tethers Unlimited and Olis Robotics’ will leverage their developed technologies to enable a market focused product that will provide operators the ability to remotely conduct in-space experiments, and test materials and manufacturing processes.
+Tethers Unlimited and Olis Robotics’ will leverage their developed technologies to enable a market focused product that will provide operators the ability to remotely conduct in-space experiments and test materials and manufacturing processes.
 This partnership is expected to produce a viable remotely operated robotic solution for space habitats such as the ISS as early as next year.